 - 8.17.1 All cars must be equipped with six seven positions in which cameras or camera housings can be fitted at all times throughout the Competition.
 Referring to Drawing 2 of Appendix 2, all cars must carry - a. a camera in positions 4, and 5. - b. a camera or camera housing in positions 1, 2 (both sides) and 3. - c.
-A camera fitted in the driver's helmet and pointing forward. - 8.17.2 Details concerning the technical specification of all cameras may be found in the Appendix to the Technical and Sporting Regulations. - 8.17.3 Camera housings, when used, must be fitted in the same location as cameras, and satisfy all the relevant regulations.
+A camera fitted in the driver's helmet and pointing forward. - 8.17.2 Details concerning the technical specification of all cameras may be found in the Appendix to the Technical and Sporting Regulations. - 8.17.3 With the exception of the position in the driver's helmet, camera housings, when used, must be fitted in the same location as cameras, and satisfy all the relevant regulations.
 They must be identical in size, shape, and mass to the camera in lieu of which they are fitted, and must be supplied by the relevant Competitor.
 Details concerning the shape and mass of all camera housings may be found in the Appendix to the Technical and Sporting Regulations.